AaltoSciComp/scicomp-docs/aalto/opensource.rst

    your affiliations.

 #.
 Make your code public if/when you want.
 No particular requirements
    here, but see below for best practices.
-(TODO)

 Any borderline or questionable cases should be handled by the existing innovation disclosure process.